Skip to content

 Wonder Woman by Greg Rucka Reading Order:

-Before he started his three-year run on Wonder Woman (volume 2), with #195 in 2003, Greg Rucka started his work on the character a year before that with a Graphic Novel.
+Before he started his three-year run on the Wonder Woman comics, with Wonder Woman (vol. 2) #195 in 2003, Greg Rucka started his work on the character a year before that with a Graphic Novel.

 Wonder Woman Icon